dmbarbour/glas/docs/GlasDesign.md

 ### Graphical Programming

 Language modules enable Glas to bridge textual and graphical programming styles.
-Users can develop a syntax that supports layout and presentation.
+We can develop a syntax optimized for layout and presentation.

-Presentation might involve calendar widgets for date values, color pickers for color values.
+Presentation of a program might involve calendar widgets for date values, color pickers for color values.
 An input for structured data could look like a form, based on deriving the data type.
 Large tables could support scrolling.
 A DSL for a graphics pipeline might show initial and final samples.
 A DSL for music might look like sheet music and include a 'play' button.
 A mathematical equation might be rendered together with a graph.

-This is a form of projectional editing.
-Ultimately, our program is still a file, or perhaps a folder with several files.
+Graphical programming can feasibly be mixed with live program output, e.g. in the style of a notebook or spreadsheet.
+This idea is discussed further in *Glas Application Model*.

+*Note:* Scalability is not a problem.
+We could develop a syntax based on a database file such as SQLite or LMDB, or develop our graphical projections over structured folders instead of individual files.

 ### Program Search